Argyll and Sutherland Highlanders: Second World War

-From May 1941 they served as part of 11th Armoured Division initially as part of 11th Support Group until it was disbanded 1 June 1942, then transferring to Divisional Troops.
+From May 1941 they served as part of 11th Armoured Division, initially as part of 11th Support Group until it was disbanded 1 June 1942, then transferring to Divisional Troops.

-In 1944 they were deployed in Operation Overlord and later that year south and east of Eindhoven, Holland.
+In 1944, they were deployed in Operation Overlord and later that year south and east of Eindhoven, Holland.

 After the War

-Between 1945 and 1948 the 1st Battalion saw service in Mandatory Palestine, during the conflicts with the Jewish paramilitary organisations Irgun, Haganah and Lehi.
+Between 1945 and 1948, the 1st Battalion saw service in Mandatory Palestine, during the conflicts with the Jewish paramilitary organisations Irgun, Haganah and Lehi.

 In 1948, the 2nd Battalion was amalgamated with the 1st Battalion.
-The battalion was one of the first British units to serve in Korea, arriving there in September 1950 as part of the 27th British Commonwealth Brigade.
-Its first major action, in the battle of Naktong, the battalion was involved in a tragic friendly fire incident, in the fight for Hill 282.
-The Argylls were noted for their reoccupation of the Crater district of Aden, under controversial Commanding officer, Lieutenant Colonel Colin Campbell Mitchell, during the Aden Emergency in the mid 1960s.
+The battalion was one of the first British units to serve in the Korean War, arriving there in September 1950 as part of the 27th British Commonwealth Brigade.
+In its first major action, in the battle of Naktong, the battalion was involved in a tragic friendly-fire incident in the fight for Hill 282.
+The Argylls were noted for their reoccupation of the Crater district of Aden, under controversial Commanding officer Lieutenant Colonel Colin Campbell Mitchell, during the Aden Emergency in the mid-1960s.

 In 1970, the Argyll and Sutherland Highlanders, as the junior regiment of the Scottish Division, faced disbandment as part of a general downsizing of the army.
 A "Save the Argylls" campaign involving the petitioning of Parliament resulted in a compromise under which a single regular company retained the title and colours of the regiment.
 "Balaclava Company" continued as an independent unit from 20 January 1971 until the regiment was restored to full battalion size on 17 January 1972.
-Between 1972 and 1974 detachments from the regiment regularly served in Northern Ireland at the height of the Troubles.
+Between 1972 and 2003 the regiment regularly served in Northern Ireland during the Troubles.

 In January 2004 the regiment was deployed to the Iraq War.
+During this deployment the regiment was involved in numerous actions, including at the notorious Battle of Danny Boy.
+On return to the UK in late 2004 the regiment was presented with The Wilkinson Sword of Peace by Queen Elizabeth II, the Colonel-in-Chief, for its contribution to peace in Belfast in the aftermath of the Holy Cross dispute.
+She also presented Iraq Medals to selected soldiers.